List of Top REIT Stocks in India (2026)

 • Nexus Select Trust

-Disclaimer: Please note that the above list is for educational purposes only, and is not recommendatory.
+Disclaimer: Please note that the above-listed REITs in India are for educational purposes only, and is not recommendatory.

 Disclaimer: This is for informational purposes only and not investment advice.
 REITs are subject to market risks.
 Please consult a financial advisor before investing.